-- The transport of the product to the customer shall be described in the reference PCR, which should reflect the actual situation to the best extent possible.
+- The transport of the product to the customer should reflect the actual situation to the best extent possible.
 The following priority should be used: 1.
 Actual transportation distances and types.
 2. Calculated as the average distance of a product of that product type transported by different means of transport modes.
-3. Calculated as a fixed long transport, such as 1 000 km transport by lorry or 10 000 km by airplane, according to product type. - Scenarios for the end-of-life stage shall be technically and economically practicable and compliant with current regulations in the relevant geographical region based on the geographical scope of the EPD.
-Key assumptions regarding the end-of-life stage scenario shall be documented.
+3. Calculated as a fixed long transport, such as 1000 km transport by lorry or 10000 km by airplane, according to product type. - Data for the use stage are usually based on scenarios, but specific data should be used when available and relevant. - The use of electricity in the region/country where the product is used (as specified in the geographical scope of the EPD) shall be accounted for in the following priority:

-The residual electricity mix is the mix when all contract-specific electricity that has been sold to other customers has been subtracted from the total production mix of the electricity supplier.
+6 The residual electricity mix is the mix when all contract-specific electricity that has been sold to other customers has been subtracted from the total production mix of the electricity supplier.